 Here’s a fact:

 Most traditional dog foods are made up of 50% carbohydrates on average.
 Compare this to the carbohydrate intake of wolves, which is just around 1%.

 With that in mind, here are some of our top choice for the best low-carb dog foods.
-Feel free to scroll around, and do check out the buyer’s guide made just for you!
+Feel free to scroll around, and be sure to check out the buyer’s guide at the end!

 The 8 Best Low-Carb Dog Foods